NREL/jade/docs/source/tutorial.rst

 If you are setting many custom parameters, it may be more convenient to create the JADE configuration programmatically.
 An example is below.
 This will make the following customizations:

-- Append the JADE runtime output directory to each command.
 - Make a final post-processing job dependent on the other jobs.
 - Set a custom name for each job.